durner/STORN-keras/README.md

-### Baxter Collision Data - Group Greenarm
+# STORN implementation for keras

+The implementation can be found in greenarm/models/STORN.py!

-Required packages:
+### Required packages
  - keras >= 1.0.6
  - theano >= 0.8.2
  - numpy >= 1.11.0